flucoma/flucoma-docs/doc/BufAmpSlice.rst

 :sc-categories: Libraries>FluidDecomposition
 :sc-related: Guides/FluidCorpusManipulation
 :see-also: AmpSlice, BufAmpGate, BufOnsetSlice, BufNoveltySlice, BufTransientSlice
+:max-seealso: peakamp~, meter~, snapshot~, slide~
-:description: This class implements an amplitude-based slicer,with various customisable options and conditions to detect relative amplitude changes as onsets.
+:description: Implements an amplitude-based slicer, with various customisable options and conditions to detect relative amplitude changes as onsets.
 :discussion:
-   FluidBufAmpSlice is based on two envelop followers on a highpassed version of the signal: one slow that gives the trend, and one fast.
-Each have features that will interact.
-The example code below is unfolding the various possibilites in order of complexity.
+   FluidBufAmpSlice is based on two envelope followers on a high-passed version of the signal: one slow that gives the trend, and one fast.
+Each has features that will interact.
+The example code below is unfolding the various possibilities in order of complexity.

    The process will return a buffer which contains indices (in sample) of estimated starting points of different slices.